Accessibility statement for UK Anti-Doping

 • a full range of functionality configured to allow users access to content without JavaScript enabled in their browsers.
 Where JavaScript is used, it is only used to enhance the user experience.

-Compliance Status
+Compliance status

-A public sector body’s website is expected to meet the standard of Level AA within the Web Content Accessibility Guidelines 2.2 (WCAG 2.2).
+A public sector body’s website is expected to meet the standard of Level AA within the Web Content Accessibility Guidelines version 2.2 (WCAG 2.2).
 WCAG is an internationally recognised set of standards designed to make content accessible to people with disabilities.

-Disproportionate burden
+Disproportionate burden assessment

 Within our review, there is a disproportionate burden at this current time to review and amend our entire collection of non-HTML formats, for example PDF and video.

-2. Some files including PDF are not accessible and are missing alternative text descriptions to describe logos.
+• Some non-HTML files including PDF are not accessible and are missing alternative text descriptions to describe logos.
 Some files are missing alternative text descriptions to describe icons and images.
 Further some files including PDF are missing document structure tags which may impact the reading order.
 These fail WCAG 2.2.
 Success Criterion 1.1.1 (Non-text Content).

 Content that’s not within the scope of the accessibility regulations